Flagship: Colleges and universities in the United States

 Most states in the United States provide public university education through one or more university systems, with each system having multiple campuses located throughout the state.
 The phrase flagship institution or flagship university may be applied to an individual school or campus within each state system.
-The College Board, for example, defines flagship universities as the best-known institutions in the state, noting that they were generally the first to be established and are frequently the largest and most selective, as well as the most research-intensive public universities.
+The College Board, for example, defines flagship universities as the first to be established as well as the most research-intensive public universities.
 These schools are often land-grant research universities.
 According to Robert M. Berdahl, then-chancellor of the University of California, Berkeley, the phrase "flagship" came into existence in the 1950s when the Morrill Act schools were joined by newer institutions built in a wave of post-war expansion of state university systems.

 Berdahl notes further that because flagships are generally the oldest schools within a system, they are often the largest and best financed and are perceived as elite relative to non-flagship state schools.
 He comments that "Those of us in 'systems' of higher education are frequently actively discouraged from using the term 'flagship' to refer to our campuses because it is seen as hurtful to the self-esteem of colleagues at other institutions in our systems.
 The use of the term is seen by some as elitist and boastful.
 It is viewed by many, in the context of the politics of higher education, as 'politically incorrect.' ...
 Only in the safe company of alumni is one permitted to use the term."